Diagnostic Imaging at Northern Nevada Medical Center

 The advanced diagnostic imaging technology at Northern Nevada Medical Center gets results to your physician quickly, so he or she can make a diagnosis and recommend treatment for you as soon as possible.
 Your physician can access your results immediately, from any location, through our secure imaging Web site.

-X-ray images are produced when a small amount of radiation passes through the body to create an image on sensitive digital plates on the other side of the body.
+X-ray images are produced when a small amount of radiation passes through the body to create an image on sensitive digital plate on the other side of the body.
 The ability of X-rays to penetrate tissues and bones depends on the tissue's composition and mass, and the difference between these two elements creates the image.
 Contrast agents, such as barium, may be swallowed to outline the esophagus, stomach and intestines to help provide better images of an organ.

 CT-Computed Tomography (CAT Scan)